mitaliyadav/ITCS-6190-Assignment-3/README.md

 5.  **IAM Role**: Select the **Glue Service Role** you created earlier.
 6.  **Output**: Click **Add database** and create a new database named `orders_db`.
 7. Finish the setup and run the crawler.
 It will create a new table in your `orders_db` database.

+Explanation and Approach
+Approach: AWS Glue, through the Crawler, provides the metadata layer for the data lake.
+The crawler scans the files in the processed/ S3 folder, infers the schema (column names and data types), and registers this schema as a table within the Glue Data Catalog (orders_db).
+This is crucial because Athena (which is essentially a query engine for S3) does not read files directly; it queries the metadata definitions stored in the Glue Data Catalog.

 <img width="3677" height="1586" alt="image" src="https://github.com/user-attachments/assets/53e6245b-802e-44ca-bc62-cfd75a0ffa59" />